Headshot of Lafayette student Angela Busheska '25

 As a student-researcher at Lafayette, Busheska took every chance she could to immerse herself in laboratory work.
 With Christian Lopez, assistant professor of computer science, she helped develop an adaptive virtual reality application designed to improve students’ spatial visualization skills.
 Alongside Yih-Choung Yu, associate professor of electrical and computer engineering, she helped design a wheelchair controlled by a brain-computer interface.
 In the lab of Nara Almeida, former visiting professor of civil and environmental engineering, she examined sustainable buildings and architectural practices, a study that was published when Busheska was a junior.
 She also partnered with Christopher Ruebeck, associate professor of economics, and the Nature Nurture Center to activate Easton’s new Climate Action Plan in 2022.

 “I learned from my research experiences the most, but also through my classes,” Busheska says.
-Professors like Jeffrey Pfaffman of the Computer Science Department, Sally Sajadian of the Electrical and Computer Engineering Department, and Justin Corvino of the Department of Mathematics, she explains, were instrumental in facilitating her pursuit of her dual degree and mathematics minor.
+Faculty like Jeffrey Pfaffman, associate professor of computer science; Sally Sajadian, assistant professor of electrical and computer engineering; and Justin Corvino, professor of mathematics, she explains, were instrumental in facilitating her pursuit of her dual degree and mathematics minor.
 Through her learnings, she was able to expand the scope of her EnRoute app, and use it as a tool to work with nonprofit organizations in more than 55 countries around the world to reduce their carbon footprint and mobilize efforts in the fight against greenwashing.
 Busheska also studied abroad in Portugal, where she expanded her knowledge of smart cities, and honed her public speaking skills both inside the classroom and as a participant in the Dyer Center for Innovation and Entrepreneurship’s Big Idea Competition.

 Looking forward, Busheska is exploring the possibility of attending graduate school.
 She hopes to eventually follow a profession that allows her to work alongside communities to solve issues at the intersection of environment, sustainable technology, AI, and policy development—and make those solutions accessible to all.
 The key to success, Busheska says, is to be unafraid of failure, impervious to naysayers, and being true to yourself.